Week of August 4, 2025

 Michael Kachmar for advertising information, Did you miss one of our issues and suddenly realize your competitors know more than you do?
 Hurry!
 Use the links below to catch up:

-A Message From the Editor As we enter another year--our 20th!--our mission remains constant: to fill the need for timely, focused, non-biased news in the channel for POS & Auto ID (and now Mobility).
+A Message From the Editor As we enjoy another year--our 20th!--our mission remains constant: to fill the need for timely, focused, non-biased news in the channel for POS & Auto ID (and now Mobility).
 If anything, that need grows more pressing in the face of new technologies, go-to-market strategies, business models, and consumer expectations.
 We look forward to continuing our mission, and welcome your suggestions and thoughts on improvements.
 Michael Kachmar, Editor

 |